The Welsh Terrier breed is clever, alert, and friendly. Especially to its close family members.

 Welshies are small dogs but they are very energetic.
 So, don’t get one of these dogs if you’re looking for a lap dog.

-Although they’ll enjoy cuddles, they will need to get a good amount of exercise every single day to avoid any unwanted behaviors like digging or barking.
+They’ll enjoy cuddles.
+But, they need to get a good amount of exercise every single day to avoid any unwanted behaviors like digging or barking.

 Ideally, they need a large, secure area to run and play in, like a large yard or dog park.